Sankey diagram: Use in science

 Sankey diagrams are often used in fields of science, especially physics.
 They are used to represent energy inputs, useful output, and wasted output.

-Current examples
+Examples

 The US Energy Information Administration (EIA) produces numerous Sankey diagrams annually in its Annual Energy Review which illustrate the production and consumption of various forms of energy.

 The US Department of Energy's Lawrence Livermore Laboratory maintains a site of Sankey diagrams, including US energy flow and carbon flow.

 Eurostat, the Statistical Office of the European Union, has developed an interactive Sankey web tool to visualise energy data by means of flow diagrams.
 The tool allows the building and customisation of diagrams by playing with different options (country, year, fuel, level of detail).

 The International Energy Agency (IEA) created an interactive Sankey web application that details the flow of energy for the entire planet.
-Users can select specific countries, points of time back to 1973, and modify the arrangement of various flows within the Sankey diagram.
+Users can select specific countries, points of time back to 1990, and modify the arrangement of various flows within the Sankey diagram.